Who is the woman on the balcony and what does she reveal about 21st Century London?

 Long shadows lounge along the metallic silver façade of her upper floor balcony.

-We can’t see her face.
+Yet we can’t see her face.
 Is she European, Asian, African or Caribbean?

 Maybe we’re meant to feel she exudes an icy disinterest but conceals an inner fiery desire.